 The Graduate Handbook is designed to provide faculty and students with information, awareness and understanding of the policies, guidelines and resources available to graduate students.
 Our high standards ensure that graduates with degrees from Converse College are highly regarded and well prepared to meet the challenges and demands of their careers.
-Professional degree programs are offered in education (MAT, MEd, EdS, and EdD); Marriage and Family Therapy (MMFT); Music (MM); History, English, and Political Science (MLA), Master in Management-Healthcare Management (MIM), and Fine Arts in Creative Writing (MFA).
+Professional degree programs are offered in education (MAT, MEd, EdS, and EdD); Marriage and Family Therapy (MMFT); Music (MM); History, English, and Political Science (MLA), Master in Management-Healthcare Management (MIM-HCM), Master in Management-Professional Leadership (MIM-PL)and Fine Arts in Creative Writing (MFA).
 These degree programs are available to both men and women who meet specific program admission requirements.
 Details on admission and other information pertaining to Graduate Studies can be found in the Converse College Graduate Catalog at the Converse College website at www.converse.edu.